IsEnesEval/diagstandards/standard.md

 - **Must**: all diagnostic have to meet this conditions to comply with the standard.
 - **Recommend**: diagnostics are encouraged to meet them but they are not mandatory.
 Nevertheless, if a list of compatible diagnostics is compiled, those who will meet them will be highlighted.
-- **Suggest**: they will never ve enforced, but the team consider them as nice to have.
+- **Suggest**: they will never be enforced, but they are considered nice to have.
 They mostly correspond to quality of life improvements.

 In the same way, when defining the content of the yaml files, three different levels of definitions are used:

-- **Required**: they must allways be present with the defined meaning and allowed values.
+- **Required**: must always be present with the defined meaning and allowed values.
-- **Reserved**: they can be omitted, but in the case that are present, they must have the defined meaning and allowed values.
+- **Reserved**: can be omitted, but if present, must have the defined meaning and allowed values.
 - **Custom**: in all files, extra options can be added as needed by the diagnostics or the tools.
 The only requirement is that they do not collide with any `required` or `reserved` option.